peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Subtract(EInteger subtrahend)`<br>
  Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+* `byte ToByteChecked()`<br>
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255).
 * `byte[] ToBytes(boolean littleEndian)`<br>
  Returns a byte array of this integer's value.
+* `byte ToByteUnchecked()`<br>
+ Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two's-complement form.
+* `short ToInt16Checked()`<br>
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer.
+* `short ToInt16Unchecked()`<br>
+ Converts this number to a 16-bit signed integer, returning the least-significant bits of this number's two's-complement form.
 * `int ToInt32Checked()`<br>
  Converts this object's value to a 32-bit signed integer, throwing an exception if it can't fit.